15th Wing: World War II

 46th, and 47th Pursuit Squadrons.
 The group drew its cadre from the 18th Pursuit Group, which had been stationed at Wheeler since 1927.
 In addition to its primary combat aircraft the group flew the Curtiss A-12 Shrike, Grumman OA-9 Goose, Martin B-12 and Boeing P-26 Peashooter during the prewar period.

-A little more than a year later, on 7 December 1941, the group engaged in combat action during the Japanese attack on military installations in Hawaii.
+A little more than a year later, on 7 December 1941, the group fought the Japanese after they began their Attack on Pearl Harbor.
 Bombing and strafing attacks that morning by carrier-based planes of the Japanese strike force destroyed many assigned aircraft and caused heavy casualties.
 However, twelve of the group's pilots succeeded in launching their Curtiss P-36 Hawk and Curtiss P-40 Warhawk aircraft from Wheeler and Haleiwa Fighter Strip, and flew 16 sorties, destroying 10 Japanese planes.
 Second Lieutenants George S. Welch and Kenneth M. Taylor, P-40 pilots assigned to the 47th Pursuit Squadron, shot down four and two Japanese aircraft, respectively, and were later cited for extraordinary heroism during the attack.
 Both received the Distinguished Service Cross.
 Because of the heavy casualties suffered by the group in the attack, it was remanned and reorganized.

 On 12 February 1942, the unit was redesignated the 15th Pursuit Group (Interceptor).
 Several months later, the unit was redesignated the 15th Fighter Group.
 That summer, the group's mission changed.
 Although defense of the islands continued to be an important responsibility, continuing to provide combat training for fighter pilots with the Bell P-39 Airacobra, Curtiss P-40 Warhawk and the Republic P-47D Thunderbolt became the primary mission of the elements of the group remaining in Hawaii for the next two years.
 In August 1942, the 12th Fighter Squadron, which had deployed to the Southwest Pacific Theater and been attached to VII Fighter Command, was assigned to the group, although the squadron remained at Christmas Island during its assignment.
 The group also deployed other squadrons to the Central and South Pacific for operations against Japanese forces.

 The following March, the 6th Night Fighter Squadron was assigned to the group.
 During this assignment, which lasted a little more than a year, the 6th kept detachments of its Douglas P-70 Havocs and Northrop P-61 Black Widows on Guadalcanal and New Guinea.
 In March 1943, the 78th Fighter Squadron was assigned to the group.
 The 78th in effect replaced the 46th Fighter Squadron, which moved to Makin Island and Canton Island for operations against the Japanese, although the 46th remained assigned to the group until June 1944.
 In September, the 45th squadron also deployed to the western Pacific for combat operations, leaving the 47th and 78th with group headquarters in Hawaii.